I relished all-time classics such as The Little Mermaid, The Lion King, Beauty and the Beast and many more, during the peak years of my childhood.

 Philautia – a love for self

-Each and every spiritual tradition postulates that love has the highest frequency in the Universe and is therefore capable of doing wonders both within us and around us.
+Almost every spiritual tradition postulates that love has the highest frequency in the Universe and is therefore capable of doing wonders both within us and around us.
 By tapping into various forms of love, we raise not only our vibration but the vibration of the collective consciousness.

-- Acknowledge the love that exists in your current relationships: You may not realize it but your life is already abounding with love.
+1. Acknowledge the love that exists in your current relationships: You may not realize it but your life is already abounding with love.
 You may have failed to notice it in the background while you were seeking the popular candy-floss type of love.
-I suggest that you acknowledge the other kinds of love in your life by looking over the definition of the six types of love, writing down which of the six you have in your life right now and noting the names of the people with whom you share each kind of love.
+I suggest that you acknowledge the other kinds of love in your life by looking over the definition of the six types of love, noting down which of the six you have in your life right now and the names of the people with whom you share each kind of love.

 All my best on your journey,